mohsin86/change_document_root_of_apache2/README.md

-# change_document_root_of_apache2
+# change DocumentRoot of apache2 to new directory
-How To Move an Apache Web Root to a New Location on Debian or change DocumentRoot of apache2 to new directory
+Problem: How To Move an Apache Web Root to a New Location on Debian or change DocumentRoot of apache2 to new directory
- Problem: How To Move an Apache2 Web Root to a New Location on Debian:

 Prerequisite:
 	1. Needed a mountded volume